romainl/ctags-patterns-for-javascript/README.md

     export default const exp28 = 1, exp29 = 2;          | exp28, exp29        | E
     export default var exp30 = 1, exp31 = 2;            | exp30, exp31        | E
     export default function exp32() {}                  | exp32               | E

+## Hack

+### Regular expressions dialect

+Because Exuberant Ctags takes no responsibility about the regular expression engine it uses under the hood, we must use the dumbest dialect, BRE, for portability.
+This has a number of consequences:

+* no alternation,
+* no lookbehind,
+* no backreference,
+* a verbose and frustrating syntax.

+But we are hackers, right?

+### Watch and re-index

+The bundled `Makefile` has a very simple `watch` phony target that will run `make tags` every second.
+In turn, the `tags` target will run `ctags -f tags index.js` only if `.ctags` or `index.js` have changed since last run.

+This allows us to start the watcher in a terminal:

+    $ make watch

+open `.ctags`, `index.js`, and the `tags` file:

+    $ vim -O tags .ctags index.js +'set autoread' +'autocmd!
+CursorHold,CursorHoldI * checktime'

+and watch our `tags` file change as we edit existing patterns in `.ctags` or add expressions in `index.js`.

+[//]: # ( Vim: set spell spelllang=en: )